Ailene & Paul

 Director of Sales

 James McGlothern is Ailene’s son (Robert’s fraternal twin) and the head of sales and marketing for Belted Vines.
 His early summer jobs in viticulture and Napa Valley tasting rooms grew into a passion for wine and a career in the business.
-As an Area Manager for Southern Glazer’s in Houston, he spends less time at the ranch than he used to these days, but you might spot him if he’s in town.
+As a Business Development Manager for Southern Glazer’s in Fort Worth, he spends less time at the ranch than he used to these days, but you might spot him if he’s in town.

 By the time they were ten years old, James and his twin brother were halter breaking Stewart Ranch calves in 4-H. It took a lot of persistence (and food bribes) to get those 300-pound babies walking on a lead, but James loved working with the animals.
 He even trained one of the dairy calves he’d raised, Julie, to let him ride her like a horse when she grew up.